 The information release is published online.

-- There were 63 terminations of pregnancy in HSC hospitals in Northern Ireland during 2020/21.
-This was 41 more than the previous year (Table 1).
-This increase could be the result of changes in legislation passed in March 2021.
-However, this number only relates to procedures carried out on hospital inpatients and day cases and is not representative of all Terminations of Pregnancy notified to the Chief Medical Officer during 2020/21.
+- There were 53 terminations of pregnancy in HSC hospitals in Northern Ireland during 2021/22.
+This was 10 less than the previous year (Table 1).
+However this is still an increase from 2019/20 and could be the result of changes in legislation passed in March 2021.
+However, this number only relates to procedures carried out on hospital inpatients and day cases and is not representative of all Terminations of Pregnancy notified to the Chief Medical Officer during 2021/22.

-- During 2020/21 there were 41 terminations of pregnancy carried out on women aged 30 years and over, 12 terminations of pregnancy carried out on a women aged 25 to 29, and 10 on women aged 24 and under (Table 4).
+- During 2021/22 there were 36 terminations of pregnancy carried out on women aged 30 years and over, 13 terminations of pregnancy carried out on women aged 25 to 29, and 4 on women aged 24 and under (Table 4).

 Notes to editors: